Today you're going to learn all the potential benefits of CBD and CBD oil.

 CBD has been shown to be a potent antipsychotic in various studies.

-Addictions vary in their severity and impact.
+Addictions vary in severity and impact.

-Although they’re not claiming any ‘cold hard facts’, they found that CBD could help with the following addictions:
+They found that CBD could help with the following addictions:

-- Opioid;
+- opioid;

-- Cocaine;
+- cocaine;

-- Psychostimulant;
+- psychostimulant;

-- Cannabis and;
+- cannabis and;

-- Tobacco addictions.
+- tobacco addictions.

 9. CBD Could Help with Insomnia